sr39/gizmo-debug/scripts/gizmo_documentation.md

 (20) On-the-fly radiation transport and radiation hydrodynamics using any of several methods: the LEBRON (locally-extincted background radiation in optically-thin networks) approximation, the M1 (1st-moment), flux-limited diffusion (FLD), or optically thin variable eddington tensor (OTVET) approximations.
 Arbitrary, modular combinations of wavebands are implemented and can be mixed-and-matched.
 Full radiation pressure, radiative coupling to ionization and heating/cooling networks is supported.

-(21) Nuclear reaction networks for explosions/SNe/etc (mostly in place; needs debugging - working version in David Radice's development branch).
+(21) Nuclear reaction networks for explosions/SNe/etc (mostly in place; needs debugging).

 (22) Special relativistic MHD (early development stages, not in current repository code).